 Pretty much all expats will enrol their children in an international school.
-There are American and British curricula, and some are even religiously affiliated.
+These schools offer curricula such as that of the USA or the UK, and some are religiously affiliated.

 + PRO: Great education and facilities

-Each international school is different, but they all try to employ extremely qualified instructors.
+Each international school is different, but they all employ highly-qualified instructors.
 The curriculum itself is also on par with any other private school.
 Thanks to charging sizeable tuitions, international schools offer their students top-notch facilities, from high-grade science labs to expansive sports fields.
 Many schools are also adopting a more technology-based education that involves personal computers for each student.

 Depending on where one lives and where the school is located, the commute could take a very long time.
 Most students will take a bus to school, but those in more centralised areas may be able to walk.
 Often, students who live further away will find themselves stuck in traffic when trying to get home if they participate in after-school activities.

 + PRO: High-quality private healthcare

 In Shanghai, the better insurance one has, the better service and benefits they will receive.
 Those who have international health insurance provided by an employer will be able to bypass most queues and many hospitals even offer a ward especially for foreigners.
 Fewer people see these doctors, which means they can devote more time to each patient.

 Bypassing queues could mean paying several times more for a checkup than locals do.
 This may or may not affect an expat, depending on the level of healthcare insurance their employer offers.
 If expats buy their own health cover, it will be much more expensive.

 ►See Cost of Living in Shanghai for an overview of living expenses in the city

 "I love that Shanghai is a place for adventure and there’s always something new to do.
 As an expat, I’d say the quality of life is quite good."
 Read more in this interview with Jordan.